 A MEETING of literary giants is planned to take place in Edinburgh as part of the celebrations surrounding the 25th anniversary of the city’s Christmas tree, gifted by Norway as a symbol of the two countries’ cultural and historical links.

-This November, Scotland’s favourite detective novelist, Ian Rankin, and his Norwegian counterpart, Gunnar Staalesen, will come together for a unique seminar to discuss their legendary creations – John Rebus and Varg Veum – which share remarkable parallels despite being conceived an ocean apart.
+This November, one of Scotland’s favourite detective novelists, Ian Rankin, and one of his Norwegian counterparts, Gunnar Staalesen, will come together for an unique seminar to discuss their legendary creations – John Rebus and Varg Veum – which share remarkable parallels despite being conceived an ocean apart.

 Begins a spokesperson: “The characters of Rebus and Veum are synonymous with their home cities; Edinburgh and Bergen.
 Whilst their individual storylines and depicted lifestyles are influenced by the nature of the world around them, both are renowned for their unconventional attitudes as solitary divorcees with a disregard for authority.

 “Not only do the characters share stark similarities, but the cities in which they are based are also renowned for their various twinned elements.
 Whilst Edinburgh’s Christmas tree was originally donated from the Norwegian city of Bergen, the links between the two cities extend far beyond this festive tradition.

 “Both are classed as UNESCO World Heritage sites; are greatly influenced by their years as major European trading ports; host a world-class International Festival each year; and are widely recognised for their unusual combination of big city qualities and small town charm.